 Song revealed for UK’s 2025 Eurovision act Remember Monday

-The country music girl group will be hopeful that they get a better result than the UK has had during the last two years.
+The country music girl group will be hoping for a better result than the UK has had during the last two years.

 Your support helps us to tell the story